 Manatt, Phelps & Phillips announced Tuesday that Quinn is now a partner at the firm and will chair its federal regulatory and government practice in Washington.

 Cooper didn't provide additional details on the nature of the representation&including whether it extends to the criminal inquiry into Trump campaign affiliates' involvement with Russia.

-Washington Wrap is a weekly roundup of Big Law hires and other Washington, D.C., legal industry news.
+Washington Wrap is a weekly roundup of Big Law and federal government hires and other Washington, D.C., legal news.

 Among the throngs of suits gathered to watch James Comey Jr. testify before the Senate Intelligence Committee on Thursday, there was a notable absence: A personal lawyer at the former FBI director's back.
 But partners from a pair of Am Law 100 firms are said to be counseling Comey.